 2. Low-Fat Peanut Butter

 Weight-watchers, beware.
 When companies take the fat out of your peanut butter, which is totally natural, by the way, they’re replacing it with something artificial to make the food taste delicious.
-In this case, it’s multiple helpings of extra sugar.
-Forget sabotaging your weight loss resolutions, this is going to trigger a whole different set of complications like diabetes.

 Choose this instead: Just go for regular peanut butter.
 The fat content is actually the “good” type – the kind that’s very healthy for your heart.
 Plus, you’ll get plenty of dietary fiber without the fake sweetness.1